Air Purifier Reviews

 The blue arrow points to the dusty washable carbon filter bag, red to the air cleaner's permanent prefilter, and yellow to the still-clean HEPA filter.

-This air cleaner has run since 2005 without needing filter replacements.
+This air cleaner has run every day since 2005 without needing a HEPA filter replacement.

-To control operating costs, I have refilled the carbon filter bag ($15) and keep coarse visible dust out of the HEPA by frequently cleaning the fiberglass prefilter screen.
+To control operating costs, I have refilled the carbon filter bag ($15) and keep coarse visible dust out of the HEPA by using additional prefilter layers and frequently cleaning the fiberglass prefilter screen.

 I do this by modifying the filter train, adding extra prefilter layers when I think the purifier is built well enough to handle the load, and cleaning all the prefilters frequently.

-Also, examining the area around the fan reveals no accumulation of fine particles, indicative of a quality air cleaner (minimal bypassing).
+Also, examining the area around the fan reveals no accumulation of fine particles, indicative of a quality air cleaner (minimal HEPA filter bypassing).

 Most air purifier reviewers provide what is essentially a sales brochure.